Gulfstream GV-SP Transformation

-Duncan Aviation is a business aircraft acquisition/sales and maintenance, repair/overhaul organization dedicated to providing the best nose-to-tail support services for operators of business aircraft.
-With three full-service locations and more than 30 engine and avionics offices in the United States, Duncan Aviation provides responsive and remarkable service on time and on budget for customers from around the world.
+Duncan Aviation is a business aircraft acquisition/sales and MRO (maintenance, repair/overhaul organization) dedicated to providing the best nose-to-tail support services for operators of business aircraft.
+With three full-service locations and more than 30 engine and avionics offices in the United States, Duncan Aviation provides responsive and remarkable service on time and on budget for customers around the world.

-Stop by Booth #C9125 to meet our technical service representatives, who will be able to answer your questions about everything from purchasing and selling an aircraft to business aircraft airframe and engine maintenance, avionics upgrades (including the upcoming ADS-B mandate), interior solutions, exterior paint, avionics/instrument/accessories repairs, parts and rotables.
+Stop by Booth #N2506 to meet our technical service representatives, who will be able to answer your questions about everything from purchasing and selling aircraft to airframe and engine maintenance, avionics upgrades, interior solutions, exterior paint, AOG services, avionics/instrument/accessories repairs, and parts and rotables support.

 Duncan Aviation is your partner in finding solutions for the issues facing business aviation today.
 We listen to customers and respond by developing new products, services and processes.
 You bring your challenge.
 We'll bring experts with experience unlike any other.